 22% of Indiana’s Roadways are in Poor Condition

-According to a recent article published by The Washington Post, 22% of Indiana’s roadways are in “poor” conditions.
+According to an article published by The Washington Post, 22% of Indiana’s roadways are in “poor” conditions.
 These conditions cost Indiana residents an annual vehicle operation and maintenance expense of $366 annually.

 How to Report Potholes in Indiana

-With winter in full swing, the Indiana Department of Transportation is reminding the public to be on the lookout for potholes.
+When winter is in full swing, the Indiana Department of Transportationis reminding the public to be on the lookout for potholes.
 Crews try to fix issues as they arise but rely on tips from residents.

 Below is information on how to report potholes in your area: